Pratiksha-Theurkar/myFile/README.md

 # myFile
-This is my Git Repository
+This is my Git Repository.
+Author - Pratiksha Theurkar